U of M Law Library > Library Collections

 Many microforms are located in the Microforms Room, room 140, 1st floor of the Law Library.
 Some microforms are located in Storage and can be retrieved upon request.
 Reference Staff are available to assist in the location and use of Microforms materials during library hours.

 Microform materials do not circulate.
 A microform reader-scanner is located in room 140 on the plaza level for viewing and scanning microforms.
-A printer is not available to make copies, however, you can scan images and save them to your own flash drive/memory stick.
+A printer is not available to make copies, however, you can scan images and email or save them to your own flash drive/memory stick.
 The Library does not supply flash drives.

 Certain library collections are located in the Basement Storage area of the law library.
 These items are indicated in the catalog by location STO and are generally available for check out upon retrieval.
 Other collections that are located in storage are indicated in the catalog by their collection code.
 Examples include the India-Pakistan Collection (IP), "X" books (unclassified), and portions of the microform collection (non-circulating), as well as certain obsolete materials and other documents.